wveducation/teachwv/src/pages/bachelors-degree.md

 1. Honorably discharged member of the armed forces (requires the submission of the veteran’s most recently received DD 214, NGB 22, or NGB 23)
 2. Pass the basic skills and subject matter test or tests required by the state board for teachers to become certified in the area for which the licensure is sought (requires the submission of official documentation meeting requirements described in the WV Licensure Testing Directory)
-3. Hold at least a bachelor's degree from an accredited institution of higher education that is related to the available position which the veteran has applied to (requires submission of official transcripts and an acceptable county recommendation on the application for certification)
+3. Hold at least a bachelor's degree from an accredited institution of higher education that is related to the available position which the veteran has applied to (requires submission of qualifying official transcripts and an acceptable county recommendation on the application for certification)

-This option does not require additional coursework or completion of a WVBE-approved program.
 To apply, please visit the [WVDE Office of Certification’s application page](<https://wvde.us/certifications/applications>).
 Veterans who do not qualify for this certification option may explore options 1, 2, 3, and 4 for available pathways.
 To access additional information useful to veterans seeking classroom careers, please visit [military and veterans](</become-a-teacher/military/>) section of TeachWV.

 - - -